shaquille-galimba/sinatra-top-five-app/README.md

 #	App Overview

-I am going to build a top 5 of something app.
-Where a user can share their top 5 movies, books, games, or anything they can think of.
+A Sinatra application that allows us to give our top 5 best/recommended list of a specific topic.